imsweb/naaccr-xml/README.md

 Using the library
 -----------------

-There are three ways to use this library.
+There are three ways to use this library:

+1. Using streams
+2. Using utility methods
+3. Using the Graphical User Interface

 ### Using streams
 This is the recommended way to use the library; 4 streams are provided: